MimBinFikret/MimBinFikret/README.md

 ## Software Developer | Technology Enthusiast

-I am a passionate software developer with a strong background in Software Engineering and Computer Education and Instructional Technologies.
-With a degree in Software Engineering from Bahcesehir University, I graduated in 2021.
+I am a passionate software developer with a strong background in Software Engineering and Computer Engineering and Instructional Technologies.
+I graduated from Istanbul University with a bachelor's degree and have a diverse educational background in various fields.
 I am currently working at Evodice Project as a software developer, specializing in analysis and software development.

 ![M. Şamil's GitHub Stats](https://github-readme-stats.vercel.app/api?username=MimBinFikret&show_icons=true)